 7. Execute the Static Response Test (Daily)

-to establish the amplitude of response and instrument drift of a test item such as a standard 2” diameter steel trailer hitch ball.
+Establish the amplitude of response and instrument drift of a test item such as a standard 2” diameter steel trailer hitch ball by performing the Static Response Test.
 During the EM61 operational procedures try to keep the EM61 in the same test area as the Static Background Test, position the test item under the EM61 and let it collect data for a minimum of three minutes.
 Note the amplitude and consistency of the reading, making certain there is less than 5% deviation in response from test to test.